magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 }
 ```

 - Click the **Run** button on the **Widget Editor Toolbar** in order to see the result in **Widget preview** section.

 ![image](/images/user-guide/contribution/widgets/external-js-timeseries-widget-sample.png)

-In this example, the external JS library API was used that becomes available after injecting the corresponding URL in **Resources** section.
+In this example, the external JS library API was used, which becomes available after injecting the corresponding URL in **Resources** section.
 Initially chart datasets prepared using configured dataKeys from **data** property of **ctx**.
 In the **onDataUpdated** function datasources data converted to Chart.js line chart format and pushed to chart datasets.
 Please note that xAxis (time axis) is limited to current timewindow bounds obtained from **timeWindow** property of **ctx**.

 ### Using existing JavaScript code

 Another approach of creating widgets is to use existing bundled JavaScript code.
-In this case, you can create own TypeScript class or Angular component and bundle it into the IoT Hub UI code.
+In this case, you can create your own TypeScript class or Angular component and bundle it into the IoT Hub UI code.
 In order to make this code accessible within the widget, you need to register corresponding Angular module or inject TypeScript class to a global variable (for ex. window object).
 Some of the IoT Hub widgets already use this approach.
 Take a look at the [polyfills.ts](https://github.com/thingsboard/thingsboard/blob/13e6b10b7ab830e64d31b99614a9d95a1a25928a/ui-ngx/src/polyfills.ts#L106)
 or [widget-components.module.ts](https://github.com/thingsboard/thingsboard/blob/13e6b10b7ab830e64d31b99614a9d95a1a25928a/ui-ngx/src/app/modules/home/components/widget/widget-components.module.ts#L44).